KnifeXLight/nginx-2420/README.md

 ### Running nginx

-Run the following command to reload the systemctl daemon and apply the changes:
+Run the following command to reload the systemd daemon and apply the changes:

 ```bash
 sudo systemctl daemon-reload
 ```

-Run the following command to start the nginx service:
+Run the following command to start nginx:

 ```bash
 sudo systemctl start nginx